City Guides

 The numbers suggest it is.
 In 2025, Kelowna ranked #2 among Canada’s best small cities, praised for its scenery, walkable neighbourhoods, and recreation.
 Surveys show that 92% of residents report a good or excellent quality of life, and 88% believe the region is safe.

-Each year, between 3,000 and 5,000 people are moving to Kelowna from other provinces, reinforcing its appeal to families, students, retirees, and remote workers.
+Each year, between 3,000 and 5,000 people move to Kelowna from other provinces, reinforcing its appeal to families, students, retirees, and remote workers.

 Why people are choosing Kelowna

-Kelowna continues to attract newcomers from across Canada, with Ontario and Alberta standing out as the largest sources of interprovincial movers.
-Many are drawn by the city’s blend of modern conveniences and natural beauty, trading bigger urban centres for a lifestyle centred on recreation, family, and community.
-Retirees, remote workers, and young families are especially prominent among recent arrivals.
+Kelowna keeps attracting newcomers from across Canada, and from where we sit, Ontario and Alberta are the two clear leaders.
+Most are trading a bigger urban centre for a lifestyle centred on recreation, family, and community.
+Retirees, remote workers, and young families are especially common on the trucks we load bound for the valley.

 Ontario/Alberta arrivals